atcq9876/acebook/README.md

 # Acebook

 ## About this project
-Acebook is a social networking site that resembles Facebook, created as part of the curriculum at Makers Academy during weeks 8-9 of the engineering program.
+Acebook is a social networking site that resembles Facebook.
 The platform was constructed utilizing the MERN (MongoDB, Express, React, and Node.js) technology stack.
-Jest was used to test the backend and cypress was used to test the frontend.
+Jest was used to test the backend and Cypress was used to test the frontend.

 ## Features
 * User sign up